 Start: Afflecks Palace.
 Nearest Metrolink: Market Street

-, give a sense of bygone Manchester.
+The landscaped Piccadilly Gardens, directly south of the Northern Quarter, give a sense of bygone Manchester.
 Stroll around the fountains and check out the surrounding Victorian cotton warehouses.
-Then glide on the tram from Piccadilly to St Peter’s Square station to see the neo-Gothic grandeur of the old Town Hall
+Then glide on the tram from Piccadilly to St Peter’s Square station to see the neo-Gothic grandeur of the old Town Hall.

 Start: Piccadilly Gardens.
 Nearest Metrolink: Piccadilly Gardens